ludwig-austermann/typst-funarray/README.md

 take_while(h, x => x < 1) = (0, 0, 0.25, 0.5, 0.75)
 skip_while(h, x => x < 1) = (1, 1, 1, 0.25, 0.5, 0.75, 0, 0, 0.25, 0.5, 0.75, 1)
 ```

+## Unsafe functions
+The core functions are defined in `funarray_unsafe.typ`.
+However, assertions (error checking) are not there and it is generally not being advised to use these directly.
+Still, if being cautious, one can use the imported `funarray_unsafe` module in `funarray(.typ)`.
+All function names are the same.